AChubbyWiggle/Kingdom-1338-AVG-rules/README.md

 # Kingdom-1338-AVG-rules

 Thank you for taking the time to review the current AVG rules.
-Any changes will be made here
+Any changes will be made here and we will continue to fill this with more useful information so keep an eye out

 # Rules